theogf/BayesianSVM.jl/README.md

 ```

 ## Running the Algorithm
-A more complete documentation will be created very soon.
-For now here are the basic steps for using the algorithm :
+Here are the basic steps for using the algorithm :
 ```
 using BayesianSVM
 Model = BSVM(X_training,y_training)